-- a.
+a.
 Offer.
 If a tenant or prospective tenant wishes to rent a rental unit from a landlord and if said landlord wishes to rent said rental unit to said tenant or prospective tenant, the landlord must offer to the tenant or prospective tenant a written lease which has a minimum term of either six months or one year at tenant's election of the term.
 Such offer must be made in writing.
-Signing of a lease which has a minimum term of six months or one year shall be considered an offer in writing. - b.
+Signing of a lease which has a minimum term of six months or one year shall be considered an offer in writing.

+b.
 Acceptance.
 If the tenant or prospective tenant accepts the offer of a written lease which has a minimum term of either six months or one year, this acceptance must be in writing.
-Signing a lease which has a minimum term of either six months or one year will be considered an acceptance. - c.
+Signing a lease which has a minimum term of either six months or one year will be considered an acceptance.

+c.
 Rejection.
-If the tenant or prospective tenant rejects the offer for a written lease which has a minimum term of either six months or one year, this rejection must be in writing, and the landlord and tenant or prospective tenant may then enter into an agreement, oral or written, that provides for a rental term of less than one year. - d.
+If the tenant or prospective tenant rejects the offer for a written lease which has a minimum term of either six months or one year, this rejection must be in writing, and the landlord and tenant or prospective tenant may then enter into an agreement, oral or written, that provides for a rental term of less than six months.

+d.
 Rent.
 If the landlord and tenant enter into a written lease which has a minimum term of either six months or one year, such lease must set the rent for the rental unit at a rate or rates certain and these rates shall not be otherwise modified during the term of such lease, to the extent not precluded by the Costa-Hawkins Act.
+The rental rate for a unit under written lease shall not exceed the rental rate for the same unit for a month-to-month tenancy.

-- e.
+e.
 Renewal of Leases.
-If both the landlord and the tenant wish to continue the rental relationship, upon the expiration of the initial written lease which has a minimum term of one year, a lease shall be offered again in accordance with the procedures of (a) through (d) in this section: - (i) Leases with a term of one year shall be offered annually. - (ii) Leases with a term of six months shall be offered biannually. - (iii) Leases with a term longer than one year shall be renewable at the expiration of each lease period for a minimum term of one year. - (iv) A landlord shall offer annually a written lease with a minimum term of one year to a tenant who rejected an initial offer of a written lease with a minimum term of one year but who has rented a unit from the landlord for a period of at least 12 months.
+If both the landlord and the tenant wish to continue the rental relationship, upon the expiration of the initial written lease which has a minimum term of six months or one year, a lease shall be offered again in accordance with the procedures of (a) through (d) in this section:

+- (i) Leases with a term of one year shall be offered annually. - (ii) Leases with a term of six months shall be offered semiannually.

+(iii) Leases with a term longer than one year shall be renewable at the expiration of each lease period for a minimum term of one year.

+(iv) A landlord shall offer annually a written lease with a minimum term of six months or one year to a tenant who rejected an initial offer of a written lease with a minimum term of one year but who has rented a unit from the landlord for a period of at least 12 months.

+(v) To the extent not precluded by Civil Code Sections 1950.5 and 1950.6, a landlord shall not require tenants renewing their leases to provide an additional security deposit or pay an application screening fee.